English Bible Versions

 - LOCAL Was the Bible written in Street Language?
 By Michael Marlowe.

 - The Word of God in English.
 By Dr. Leland Ryken.
-The full text of the book can be downloaded in a PDF file from this page.
+Also here.

 - We Really Do Need Another Bible Translation.
 By Raymond C. Van Leeuwen, in Christianity Today, October 22, 2001.
 Discusses at length the problems associated with "dynamic equivalence" and the virtues of literal translation.
 Also here.